 A recent Global Human Capital Trends survey released by Deloitte, states only 32 per cent of responding organizations track a contingent worker's quality of work.
 Yet, in order for contingent workers to see a long term relationship, they need to see that you're interested in the work they've accomplished and the value they bring to the organization.
 It's important for HR to work with teams across the entire organization, from legal to IT, to set clear performance goals and provide the training for a productive engagement.
 Extending your contingent worker management strategy across your entire organization will ensure the worker has a clear understanding of the company's goals and strategy -- immersing them more within the culture and brand.

 As the workforce prepares to enter the new world of work, many employers are designing and implementing hybrid remote and in-office work models to adjust to the new normal.
 If your contingent workers are 100 per cent remote, it's important to keep them managed and motivated by checking in via video and other communication tools like Slack or Microsoft Teams.

 Uncover motivation factors

 Understanding the unique needs of skilled, contingent workers is crucial to attracting and retaining them.
 And it isn't always about the money.
 Other motivating factors like work/life balance, project scope, technologies used, skill development opportunities or location can be powerful negotiators.
 What can your organization offer that will keep a contingent worker loyal?

-The war for talent isn't expected to end anytime soon -- and organizations will need to be competitive in their approach to attracting and retaining skilled, contingent workers.
+The post pandemic worker comes with a whole new slew of expectations, and organizations will need to be competitive in their approach to attracting and retaining skilled, contingent workers.